Floune/jsonApi/README.md

 - /api/edit/id POST request with id in url param and edited informations such as `tel: 0555555555`
 - /api/create/contact POST request with all required fields for a new contact: name, lastName, tel, mail, fonction
 - /api/delete/id DELETE request with id in url

+These routes are also in the postman collection